sampsyo/bril/bril-rs/brillvm/README.md

 the LLVM `mem2reg` pass will be sufficient if that is needed) but if you choose to supply Bril code with `phi` operations, Brillvm will assume that they follow LLVM's additional constraints.

+### Limitations

+- Rust and Bril both allow variables to be re-declared with different types.
+Brillvm does not yet support this and assumes that a given variable will only have one type within a function.

 ## TroubleShooting